 Medicare Targeted Probe and Educate (TPE) Audits Can Present Serious Risks for Unsuspecting Healthcare Providers

 The Centers for Medicare and Medicaid Services (CMS) use Targeted Probe and Educate (TPE) audits to help healthcare providers reduce claim denials and come into compliance when they commit Medicare billing violations.
 But, while these audits are intended to “educate” Medicare providers, they can have enforcement implications as well.
 As a result, healthcare providers facing Medicare TPE audits need to be very careful, and they need to work with experienced federal healthcare fraud defense counsel to ensure that any consequences are no greater than necessary.

-While CMS suspended the TPE audit program during the early stages of the COVID-19 pandemic, it resumed the program in late 2021.
+While CMS suspended the TPE audit program during the early stages of the recent pandemic, it resumed the program in late 2021.
 Medicare Administrative Contractors (MACs) are currently conducting TPE audits across the country, and many providers targeted in these audits are facing follow-on Medicare compliance audits and healthcare fraud investigations.

 Lawyers and Compliance Consultants with Experience on Both Sides of Medicare Audits

 The lawyers and compliance consultants at Oberheiden P.C. have experience on both sides of Medicare audits.
 As former federal prosecutors and law enforcement agents, several members of our Medicare compliance team previously conducted and oversaw audits and investigations on behalf of the federal government.
 As defense lawyers and consultants, our professionals have advised healthcare providers nationwide, and we have helped numerous providers survive Medicare TPE audits and other Medicare compliance audits without incurring any liability or penalties.